El Rushbo and the Excellence in Broadcasting Network.

 And it is an enlightened choice.

-And I'll tell you, one of the bits of evidence that confirms that is how the Democrats have started in on him already as a monster, and they're applying the you know straight out of the playbook criticisms.
+And I'll tell you, one of the bits of evidence that confirms that is how the Democrats have started in on him already as a monster, and they're applying the straight out of the playbook criticisms.

-He wants to take away your social security.
+He wants to take away your Social Security.

 He wants to take away your Medicaid.